The follow is a list of gaming platforms produced by Sega that don't have their own pages. These include:

 Advanced Pico Beena is the Japan-only successor to the Sega Pico mentioned above, but is a Pico In Name Only.
 Little is known about the console outside of Japan except that it did away with the Sega Pico's Sega Genesis-derived internals for a completely new platform based around the 32-bit ARM architecture and thus is said to have superior graphics and sound capabilities to the Pico.
 It also has a SD card slot, from which software can be run from.
-It is thought to be incompatible with older Pico titles as the shape of the storyware books has changed.
+It is incompatible with older Pico titles as the shape of the storyware books, as well as the complete underlying architecture, has changed.

 Mega Jet: The Mega Jet was originally a semi-portable, Game Gear-sized Mega Drive controller/cartridge slot hybrid for use with backseat monitors on Japan Airlines flights.
 A domestic model for general consumers was released in Japan in 1994.

 Genesis Nomad: After the Mega Jet's release, Sega gave American consumers the Nomad, which at first glance might be written off as a Game Gear that takes Genesis cartridges.
 While the Game Gear's infamously-short battery life was magnified on the Nomad (six AA batteries now only provided 30 minutes of playtime), the Nomad's main draw was that it not only functioned as a portable system, but had the A/V ports and second controller port necessary to operate as a console (Player 1 used the Nomad's buttons, Player 2 used the port).
-But even the possibility of lugging a complete console around in your pocket couldn't stop the Nomad from sinking a launch price of $180 and lack of compatibility with the Sega CD, 32X, and Power Base Converter left it without sizable support.
+But even the possibility of lugging a complete console around in your pocket couldn't stop the Nomad from sinking — a launch price of $180 and being released post-Sega Saturn meant it wasn't very appealing, especially with Sega's reputation already on the decline.

 Mashup Consoles:Sega made a variety of deals with other companies to add Genesis functionality to their products or to have Genesis components manufactured on the cheap by a third party.
 Most were incompatible with the Sega CD and 32X unless they were built into them already.